-Business conduct risk is the risks related to unethical or irresponsible corporate behavior, inappropriate employee behavior and customer suitability of products.
-For more details reference is made to Note 41 'Risk management' in the 2017 Consolidated annual accounts of NN Leven.
+Business conduct risk is the risk related to unethical or irresponsible corporate behaviour, inappropriate employee behaviour and customer suitability of products.
+For more details reference is made to Note 44 'Risk Management' in the 2019 Consolidated annual accounts of NN Leven..